asciinema/asciinema-server/README.md

 ### 1. Install dependencies

 ascii.io site is a Ruby on Rails application.
-You need to have installed following dependencies:
+You need to have following dependencies installed:

 * Ruby 1.9.2+ (Ruby 1.9.3 is recommended)

 * bundler gem
   `gem install bundler`

 * PostgreSQL 8+ with libpq development headers
   `sudo apt-get install postgresql libpq-dev` on Debian/Ubuntu